 testsuite-https (i.e. the artifacts found at https://repo.maven.apache.org/maven2/org/wildfly/swarm/testsuite/testsuite-https/), you would enter a package ID of

-The packaging type is determined automatically from the extensions supported by Octopus, which are:
+Prior to 2020.3.0, the packaging type is determined automatically from the extensions supported by Octopus, which are:

 So the package ID